I’m dreaming of a 1980s Christmas

 Bring back Young Talent Time cassettes, hot fibro houses and the meaningful car trip

 Forget commercialism and e-cards with politically correct references to ‘holidays.’
 The thing about Christmas that has really changed in the past 30-odd years is the car trip.

-As an Aussie kid born in the 70s, I have known the wonder of being squashed into a tiny fibro house crammed with relatives on a 38-degree day to share a meal designed for the depths of a UK winter.
-I know personally the abundant love expressed in the gift of extra cold custard on hot Christmas pudding.
-And my heart is filled with thanksgiving for the nonviolent revolution that my Mum and her sisters waged, one salad, one fruit platter, at a time.
+I have partaken – on many such summer days – in a meal that was clearly designed for the depths of a UK winter.
+I’ve personally known the abundant love that can be lavished in the form extra cold custard on hot Christmas pudding.
+And my heart will forever be filled with thanksgiving for the nonviolent revolution waged by my Mother and Aunts, one salad, one fruit platter, one plate of prawns at a time.

 I am also of the firm opinion familial bonds are strengthened by a game of backyard cricket – especially when your Nan has a turn at batting (and running).

 More than anything, I am utterly convinced peace on earth could absolutely be achieved if everyone would just put on their new cozzie and run under the sprinkler.

 Respondents revealed it was actually a childhood memory and/or a link to loved ones which resulted in people having a meaningful connection to a particular place.